Click to Navigate this post

-That being said for the longest time, I hated mushrooms in all forms.
+For the longest time I hated mushrooms in all forms.

-It began when I used to eat my Mom’s homemade beef stroganoff.
+It started when I used to eat my Mom’s homemade beef stroganoff.

 She would always keep the flat mushy alien things mixed in with her noodles and I would politely decline every time she suggested I try one.

-So I reached for my spoon, scooped up the odd brown piece, and slid it into my mouth.
-Of course, the surrounding broth helped mask the flavor but I could still taste the repulsive slimy and earthy texture.
+The surrounding broth helped mask the flavor but I could still taste the repulsive slimy and earthy texture

 Thankfully my perspective completed shifted after hearing about the enormous variety of health benefits that mushrooms extol on both the brain and body.